devutkarsh/blog.github.io/content/post/lucknow-uttar-pradesh-city-of-nawabs.md

 - travel
 ---

-THERE'S SOMETHING THAT HAPPENS TO YOU WHEN YOU COME BACK TO YOUR HOMETOWN. ~JOSEPH DOUGHERTY
+THERE&rsquo;S SOMETHING THAT HAPPENS TO YOU WHEN YOU COME BACK TO YOUR HOMETOWN. ~JOSEPH DOUGHERTY
 ---------------------------------------------------------------------------------------------

 Ah!
 Lucknow, the most amazing city of memories.
 Such a calm city with kids playing cricket at almost every corner.
 That's how I grew up at least.
 It has changed with time too, but still holds such a beauty every time I visit.